survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

 ### ES6

 ES6 is the format we all have been waiting for since 1995.
 As you can see, it resembles CommonJS a little bit and is quite clear!
+Perhaps the best thing is that it is possible to analyze the format statically without executing the code.
+This enables features, such as *tree shaking*, and makes it easy to generate a dependency graph based on your code.

 ```javascript
 import MyModule from './MyModule.js';